eclipse/buildship/docs/stories/Editor.md

 ### Requested Change

-Support code completion in Gradle build files for project properties and methods, tasks properties and methods, dependency configuration, etc. Implement a parser for the Gradle DSL that creates an AST that can be consumed by the Eclipse code completion engine.
+Support code completion in Gradle build files for project properties and methods, tasks properties and methods, dependency configuration, plugins, etc. Implement a parser for the Gradle DSL that creates an AST that can be consumed by the Eclipse code completion engine.

 ### Motivation